 Ninjas in Nature Program Director

 Kenneth is the enthusiasm infuser of all things nature behind the Ninjas in Nature program.
 At an early age he was immersed in nature in the Blue Ridge Mountains of Virginia by way of canoeing, backpacking, birding, native plant studies, fishing, and hunting.
-He ran off to Alaska to become a federal wilderness ranger in the arctic following herds of caribou and tracking and avoiding grizzly.
+As a young adult he ventured to Alaska to become a federal wilderness ranger in the arctic following herds of caribou and tracking and avoiding grizzly.
 He thawed out later as an endangered species biologist in Hawaii before moving to California where he worked as an environmental education specialist and then a nature program director.

-He has been teaching youth since his first job at age 13 as a swim coach and banjo instructor.
+He has been teaching youth since his first job at age 13 as a coach and then as a music instructor.
 He has been studying martial arts (karate, and now Bujinkan) since living in Hawaii.
 He has achieved Nidan (2nd Degree Black Belt) in Shorinji Ryu Karate, and more recently Shodan (1st Degree Black Belt) in Bujinkan.